odoran/asgn5/README.md

  # Requirements

  ## Use cases
-  - As a Vanderbilt student, I want to be able to ask for a wait time for a campus dining line, so that I can be efficient with my time and plan my meals accordingly.
+  - As a Vanderbilt student, I want to be able to ask for a campus dining line wait time, so that I can be efficient with my time and plan my meals accordingly.
-  -	As a Vanderbilt student, I want to be able to submit wait times for campus dining lines, so that I can help out my fellow peers and count on them to help me in the future.
+  -	As a Vanderbilt student, I want to be able to submit campus dining line wait times, so that I can help out my fellow peers and count on them to help me in the future.
   -	As a student, I want to be able to submit waiting times for the same line more than once or for different lines, so that I can provide accurate and helpful information.
-  -	As a student, I want to receive a wait time that has the time stamp that time was submitted, so that I know how accurate the reported time is.
+  -	As a student, I want to receive a wait time that has a corresponding timestamp of when that time was recorded, so that I know how accurate the reported time is.
-  -	As a student, I want to receive a wait time that has the closing time for that specific line, so that I know if I will be able to get food before the line closes.
+  -	As a student, I want to receive a wait time that has the corresponding closing time for that specific line, so that I know if I will be able to get food before the line closes.

 ## Simplified List of Requirements:
   -	Any student can ask for a wait time for a campus dining line
   -	Any student can submit a wait time for a campus dining line
   -	Students are not limited to how many times they can submit times or ask for times
-  -	Each wait time submission must record when that submission was made
+  -	Each wait time submission must record when that submission was made and include it in the wait time response
-  -	Each wait time submission must also include the closing time for that specific line
+  -	Each wait time response must include the closing time for that specific line

  # Development Approach

 The basic structure of the texting application has already been built; therefore, my developmental approach is specific to turning this basic texting application into a texting application that reports the waiting times for campus dining lines.

 The way that the texting application currently works is that a user can interact with the application in two ways.
 The first way is that a user can register as an “expert” for a topic by texting “expert [insert specific topic]”.
 Once a user sends a text registering him or herself as an expert on that topic, their job then includes that they answer any questions that another user has specific to that topic.
-The second way the application works is that a user can ask questions about a specific topic and expect to receive answers to those questions if there are any experts registered for that topic.
+The second way the application works is that a user can ask questions about a specific topic by texting "answer [insert specific topic] [insert question]", and expect to receive answers to those questions if there are any experts registered for that topic.

 I plan on keeping this same structure when adapting the texting application to serve as a campus dining lines wait time texting application.
+The basic structure of the texting application has been throughouly tested, so I am confident that the foundation of the application has no errors or bugs.
 The steps to adapting the texting application are:

 ## Implementation

 1. Update the keywords

      Motivation:
      I want to change the keyword “expert” to be “report” so that it makes sense in the context of the application.
-     Therefore, when the application will know that a user is submitting a wait time if their submission starts with the word “report”.
+     Therefore, the application will know that a user is submitting a wait time if their submission starts with the word “report”.

      Implementation Step:
-     This step will involve replacing the word “expert” in the “queries” map to “report”
+     This step will involve replacing the word “expert” in the “queries” map to “report”.

 2. Update the string that the wait time reporter can submit

      Motivation:
-     To report the line you are waiting on, the reporter can not only accept the topic which will be line name, but will also have to accept a string that tells the specific wait time.
-This means that the answer that the user wants for that specific line will be saved automatically, and will be the answer to the person asking.
+     To report the line you are waiting on, the reporter can not only accept the topic which will be the line name, but will also have to accept a string that tells the specific wait time.
+This means that the answer to anyone asking the wait time
+     for that specific line will be saved automatically.

      Implementation Step:
      This step will involve automatically saving the wait time, and concatenating it to the timestamp and its closing time as